w3f/polkadot-wiki/docs/general/polkadot-direction.md

 A paradigm shift from:

-- being a chain-focused ecosystem where each parachain owned an execution core at all times (acquired through fixed parachain slots), which allowed a simple and secure, sharded execution environment
+- being a chain-focused ecosystem where each parachain owned an execution core at all times (acquired through fixed parachain auction), which allowed a simple and secure, sharded execution environment
 - to being an application-focused ecosystem where we remove the assumption that each application owns a core, and instead that all cores are a resource to be consumed and used as needed by all applications.

-Previously, securing a parachain slot was a competitive process through an [auction mechanism](../learn/learn-auction.md).
-With coretime rental, there is no need for slot auctions anymore.
+Previously, securing a core was a competitive process through an [auction mechanism](../learn/archive/learn-auction.md).
+With coretime rental, there is no need for auctions anymore.
 Teams can purchase on-demand coretime or reserve bulk coretime as required.
 This greatly decreases the barrier-to-entry for software tinkerers and parachain teams.